Helen Tripi Diary, 1937: Finding Aid

 Description of Contents

-The Helen Tripi Diary, comprising three linear inches of documentation, spans from January to September 1937, with the bulk of the diary entries beginning in July.
+The Helen Tripi Diary, comprising 0.27 linear feet of documentation, spans from January to September 1937, with the bulk of the diary entries beginning in July.
 The diary focuses on the outbreak of hostilities between China and Japan following the Marco Polo Bridge Incident of July 1937, as well as Tripi's travels throughout China.

 The collection consists of a diary and items originally inserted within the diary's pages, including news clippings (including the ship's paper from U.S.S.
 Canopus), incoming letters, a photograph, and a hand-written table translating Arabic numerals into Chinese.